silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/03_CMS_Layout.md

 [/notice]

 The CMS markup is structured into "panels", which are the base units containing interface components (or other panels), as declared by the class `cms-panel`.
-Panels can be made collapsible, and get the ability to be resized and aligned with a layout manager, in our case [jLayout](http://www.bramstein.com/projects/jlayout/).
-This layout manager applies CSS declarations (mostly dimensions and positioning) via JavaScript.
+Some panels can be made collapsible.

 We've established a convention for a `redraw` method on each panel and UI component that need to update their content as a result of changes to their position, size or visibility.
 This method would usually be invoked by the parent container.

-The layout manager does not dynamically track changes to panel sizes - we have to trigger laying out manually each time we need an update to happen (for example from `window::onresize` event, or panel toggling).
+We have to trigger laying out manually each time we need an update to happen (for example from `window::onresize` event, or panel toggling).
 It then cascades through the children setting sizes and positions, which in turn requires redrawing of some of the elements.

 The easiest way to update the layout of the CMS is to call `redraw` on the top-level `.cms-container` element.

 ```js
 $('.cms-container').redraw();